How Much Money Do I Need To Invest In Property?

 Whilst the occupancy rate over a year will be lower, due to the nightly rate being higher, the overall cash flow (and therefore rental yield) will increase.

-Such developments are quite hard to come by direct from the developer, but the pricing structure is largely similar to that of traditional residential property as purchases can be financed with mortgages, although it’s important to inform the mortgage provider or find a specialist provider.
+Such developments are quite hard to come by directly from the developer, but the pricing structure is largely similar to that of traditional residential property as purchases can be financed with mortgages, although it’s important to inform the mortgage provider or find a specialist provider.

 In short, the amount of money required upfront to invest in serviced accommodation is the sum of: